boonepeter/elexio-api/README.md

 # elexio-api
 A few python functions to pull and parse data from [Elexio's](https://www.elexio.com/) api.
+Documentation for this API can be found at https://wheatlandpca.elexiochms.com/api_documentation (login required)

 ### Install
 ```consol